ysucomputerclub/.github/profile/README.md

 # Hey, we're the [YSU Computer Club](https://ysucomputerclub.com)!

+If you used to belong to any of the following YSU clubs, this is the byproduct of all of them:
+- Frost Penguins eSports
+- ACM
+- ITSA
+- ISEHA

-We're most known for hosting [HackYSU](https://hackysu.com), but we also dabble in eSports, hosting Local Hack Day, and amateur gaming tournaments.
+We're best known for hosting [HackYSU](https://hackysu.com), but we also dabble in eSports, Local Hack Day, and amateur gaming tournaments.

 Have a question or suggestion?
 [Email us](mailto:contact@ysucomputerclub.com)